 You can do this for your Christmas table or any of the mantels in your home.
 I like to use fresh sprigs of holly because of its symbolism.
 Place candles in the appropriate places interspersed with the holies.

-What would even be better is have a circular tray filled with sprigs of holly or evergreens and place 4 candles, one of which must be purple to celebrate Advent.
-You can prepare this 4 weeks before Christmas and at the start of each week light one candle.
+What would even be better is to have a circular tray filled with sprigs of holly or evergreens and place four candles, one of which must be purple to celebrate Advent.
+You can prepare this four weeks before Christmas and light one candle at the start of each week.
 Your anticipation of Christmas will have even more meaning when you do this.

 6. The Nativity Set

 Make Christmas more meaningful by reminding yourself of the very first Christmas.
-This is, of course, if your family is Christian.
+This decoration is, of course, if your family is Christian.
 Get a nativity set that matches your home décor.
-Invest in this set as you will use this each year.
+Invest in this set, as you will use this each year.

 You can start with the basic set of Mary, Joseph and the Baby Jesus.
-Then, each year, add something like a shepherd or two, sheeps, the 3 Magi, a camel and whatever is significant or has special meaning for you and your family.
+Then, each year, add something like a shepherd or two, sheep, the 3 Magi, a camel and whatever is significant or memorable for you and your family.

 Add something international to your Nativity set.
-A famous addition is the "Caganer".
-This is a great conversation piece about Barcelona and Catalan culture where they have these figures just behind the crib.
-They even have important figures and celebrities added now.
+A famous addition is the "Caganer."
+This piece is an excellent conversation about Barcelona and Catalan culture, where they have these figures just behind the crib.
+They even have actual figures and celebrities added now.
 You can see the figure on top of stalls selling these in Christmas markets.

 7. Display your Collection

-A good centre piece for your coffee table are colourful Christmas balls in a glass bowl.
-You can also do a manger scene or a flock or miniature wooden camels with odd hats.
+A good centrepiece for your coffee table is colourful Christmas balls in a glass bowl.
+You can also do a manger scene, a flock, or miniature wooden camels with odd hats.
 Or place your collection on display.

 8. Christmas Books

 Place your favourites around your house to read once in a while.
-Christmas books can be placed on your side tables to commemorate favourite Christmas stories.
+You can place Christmas books on your side tables to commemorate your favourite Christmas stories.

 9. Give your Dining Table a Christmas Festive Flare

 Make your dining table look festive.
 Use sparkling and bright colours for your Christmas table.
-Bring out your best dinnerware because sharing meals with family, friends and guests is the centre of the festivities.
-In case you do not have a Christmas dining set, you can simply buy red set of plates to complement the season.
-Or just add Christmas decors to your table setting.
+Bring out your best dinnerware because sharing meals with family, friends and guests is the center of the festivities.
+If you do not have a Christmas dining set, you can buy a red set of plates to complement the season.
+Or add Christmas decorations to your table setting.

 You can add candles and ornaments like cones, evergreens, mistletoes or small fir tree branches.
-Get the worst taste Christmas napkins you can find and really humiliate the entire family with crackers containing appalling festive hats.
+Get the worst taste of Christmas napkins and humiliate the entire family with crackers containing appalling festive hats.
 Remember, it's supposed to be fun.